-Where it is not compulsory for you to take a COVID-19 test, you should not be discriminated against for not providing a negative test result to your employer.
-Discrimination may come in the form of your employer taking punitive measures against you for not getting vaccinated, such as cutting your bonus, or terminating or demoting you.
+However, where it is not compulsory for you to take a COVID-19 test, you should not be discriminated against for not providing a negative test result to your employer.
+Discrimination may come in the form of your employer taking punitive measures against you for not getting tested, such as cutting your bonus, or terminating or demoting you.

-If you do not think that your workplace is considered higher-risk, you may discuss with your employer why he or she deems it to be higher-risk.
+If you do not agree with your company’s policies, you may wish to discuss them with your employer.
 If both of you cannot agree, you may contact MOM for further advice.

-Alternatively, if the above measures have been ineffective, you may consider changing your employment as a last resort.
-However, be aware that other employers may also impose a vaccination requirement at the point of recruitment or advertisement for new hires, if they deem their employment settings to be higher-risk such that vaccination is required.
+Alternatively, if the above measures prove ineffective in resolving the issue amicably, you may consider changing your employment as a last resort.
+However, be aware that other employers may also impose a vaccination requirement at the point of recruitment or advertisement for new hires, if all existing employees in the same role are fully vaccinated.

 What Can You Do If You Believe that You have been Unfairly Treated at Work, or Unfairly Dismissed From Work, For Refusing to Get Vaccinated/Tested?

 You may approach your union or MOM for advice if you feel that you have been treated unfairly by your employer over COVID-19 vaccinations and testing at your workplace.

 Your employer should not terminate or threaten to terminate the service of an employee on the sole ground of declining vaccination or testing.
 Neither should your employer terminate you solely because you cannot be at the workplace to perform your contracted work.

 Employers should instead consider alternative measures such as allowing you to work from home, redeploy you or put you on no-pay leave.